phillbush/xfiles/README.md

 script for moving/copying the dropped files as well.

-XFiles now uses a script called `xfilesctl` (for XFiles Controller) that handles both menu and file dropping.
+XFiles now uses a script called `xfilesctl` (for XFiles Controller) that handles menus, file dropping and key presses.
 An example script is provided, but it relies on a few programs from [fmutils], a collection of small scripts for file management.